SEDD: Scalable and Efficient Dataset Deduplication with GPUs: Acknowledgement

 \section{Acknowledgement}

-This work was supported in part by the National Research Foundation of Korea (NRF) grant (No. RS-2023-00222663, Center for Optimizing Hyperscale AI Models and Platforms), by the Institute for Information and Communications Technology Promotion (IITP) grant (No. 2018-0-00581, CUDA Programming Environment for FPGA Clusters), by the BK21 Plus programs for BK21 FOUR Intelligence Computing (Dept. of Computer Science and Engineering, SNU, No. 4199990214639), all funded by the Ministry of Science and ICT (MSIT) of Korea.
-This work was also supported in part by the Artificial intelligence industrial convergence cluster development project funded by the Ministry of Science and ICT(MSIT, Korea) \& Gwangju Metropolitan City.
-ICT at Seoul National University provided research facilities for this study.
+This work was partially supported by the National Research Foundation of Korea (NRF) under Grant No. RS-2023-00222663 (Center for Optimizing Hyperscale AI Models and Platforms), and by the Institute for Information and Communications Technology Promotion (IITP) under Grant No. 2018-0-00581 (CUDA Programming Environment for FPGA Clusters) and No. RS-2025-02304554 (Efficient and Scalable Framework for AI Heterogeneous Cluster Systems), all funded by the Ministry of Science and ICT (MSIT) of Korea.
+It was also partially supported by the Korea Health Industry Development Institute (KHIDI) under Grant No. RS-2025-25454559 (Frailty Risk Assessment and Intervention Leveraging Multimodal Intelligence for Networked Deployment in Community Care), funded by the Ministry of Health and Welfare (MOHW) of Korea.
+Additional support was provided by the BK21 Plus Program for Innovative Data Science Talent Education (Department of Data Science, Seoul National University, No. 5199990914569) and the BK21 FOUR Program for Intelligent Computing (Department of Computer Science and Engineering, Seoul National University, No. 4199990214639), both funded by the Ministry of Education (MOE) of Korea.
+This work was also partially supported by the Artificial Intelligence Industrial Convergence Cluster Development Project, funded by the MSIT and Gwangju Metropolitan City.
+Research facilities were provided by the Institute of Computer Technology (ICT) at Seoul National University.